 In a global marketplace where the nearest competitor is likely to be only a mouse click away, inadequately planning or failing to restructure changing demands usually has dire consequences.
 The organizations that are prospering in the world are those that have focused on customer service as a strategic initiative.

-Many successful small businesses have realized that they cannot compete with larger national groups on technology, salaries and other high cost elements.
-What they can do is to build a solid team of employees, treat them well, train them and make customer service a distinctive factor in doing business with customers.
-The result is typically increased customer satisfaction, enhanced customer loyalty and reduced customer churn.
+Many successful small businesses have realized that they cannot compete with larger national groups on technology, salaries, and other high-cost elements.
+What they can do is build a solid team of employees, treat them well, train them and make customer service a distinctive factor in doing business with customers.
+The result is typically increased customer satisfaction, enhanced customer loyalty, and reduced customer churn.

 Some organizations that have paid the price for not adopting customer service as a strategic organizational initiative include:

 - Borders Books

 Other well-known organizations are struggling to remain profitable: